richardschoen/iforgit/README.md

 ```

 # Initializing or refreshing git repository with all source members - SAMPLE
-This example call to LIBSRCEXP illustrates how to export copies of all source members to a git repository and auto-create the repository when setting up a repo for the first time.
-This command can also be run at the end of each month in case any source changes fall out of the 7 day rolling commit window and you didn't run the LIBSRCEXP with ```*ROLLING7``` for some reason. ```*ALL``` will catch up the git repository for any changes that may have been previously missed if you broke your daily commit schedule.
+This example call to LIBSRCEXP illustrates how to export copies of all source members in a library to a git repository and auto-create the repository when setting up a repo for the first time.
+This command can also be run at the end of each month in case any source changes fall out of the 7 day rolling commit window and you didn't run the LIBSRCEXP with ```*ROLLING7``` every day for some reason. ```*ALL``` will catch up the git repository for any changes that may have been previously missed if you missed your daily commit schedule.

-This example call to the LIBSRCEXP command illustrates how to do a passive rolling 7 day commit of source member changes.
-This is a great way to auto-commit any outstanding member changes daily if developers miss or don't do any commits during the day.
-Change commits should be captured as often as possible to keep ongoing change history current in case of the need to roll back changes.
-Individual member commits are usually done with the SRCTOGIT command which is used to commit changes for an individual source member to a git repository.

 The LIBSRCEXP command can be placed on the job scheduler to run one or more times per day to passively capture source member changes to git.
-Developers don't have to change their existing edit, compile processes at all initially.
+Developers don't have to initially change their existing edit, compile processes until they are ready to start doing individual source changes commts after editing to start maintaining a more granular source member change history.

-Source member comments will be timestamped with the IBM i job data and user ID who ran the job.
+Source member comments will be timestamped with the IBM i job data and user ID who ran the job unless you enter your own custom comment.

 ```
 IFORGIT/LIBSRCEXP LIBRARY(MYLIB)